-No, Panda Express restaurants in the United States use soy sauce which typically have wheat in them.
+No, Panda Express restaurants in the United States use soy sauce, which typically have wheat.
 If you need it gluten or soy free, make our recipe.
 It cooks in 12 minutes.

 - Prefer dark meat?
 Use boneless, skinless chicken thighs.

 - Need this vegan?
-Substitute the chicken for tofu cubes or cauliflower florets.
+Substitute the breast meat for tofu cubes or cauliflower florets.